expo/sentry-expo/README.md

 to your root project file (usually `App.js`), so make sure you remove it (but keep the `sentry-expo` import and original `Sentry.init` call!)

-If you don't rely on `expo-updates`, you're all done!
-If you do, read on...
+#### Configure "no publish builds"

-With `expo-updates`, release builds of both iOS and Android apps will create and embed a new update from your JavaScript source at build-time.
-This new update will not be published automatically and will exist only in the binary with which it was bundled.
+With `expo-updates`, release builds of both iOS and Android apps will create and embed a new update from your JavaScript source at build-time. **This new update will not be published automatically** and will exist only in the binary with which it was bundled.
 Since it isn't published, the sourcemaps aren't uploaded in the usual way like they are when you run `expo publish` (actually, we are relying on Sentry's native scripts to handle that).
 Because of this you have some extra things to add:

 - Set your `release` in `Sentry.init()` to Sentry's expected value- `${bundleIdentifier}@${version}+${buildNumber}` (iOS) or `${androidPackage}@${version}+${versionCode}` (Android).
 - Set your `dist` in Sentry.init()` to Sentry's expected value: your buildNumber (iOS) or versionCode (Android).
+- The configuration for build time sourcemaps comes from the `ios/sentry.properties` and `android/sentry.properties` files.
+For more information, refer to [Sentry's documentation](https://docs.sentry.io/clients/java/config/#configuration-via-properties-file).

+> Please note that configuration for `expo publish` and `expo export` is still done via `app.json`.

 Skipping or misconfiguring either of these will result in sourcemaps not working, and thus you won't see proper stacktraces in your errors.